How to Repurpose Old Saw Blades Into Garden Tools

 Can you weld any saw blade steel?

-What welding process is best for this kind of project?
+What welding process works best for this project?

 How do you prevent the blade from cracking near the weld?